 If, on the other hand, you’re getting a nice firm grasp of what really matters on a world-ranging cycle tour, read on…

-￼Framesets For Expedition Cycle Touring
+Framesets & Forks For Expedition Touring Bikes

-As such, it could be described as a ‘classic’ expedition touring frame design.
+As such, the Oxford Bike Works offering could be described as a classic expedition touring frame.

 You’ll hear many framebuilders recommending 525 for heavy-duty touring bikes instead of other ‘better’ – i.e. more expensive – tubing lines.